 Getting the Pod Pal

 When all the pieces of the doll are ready to be assembled, I will let you know the other 50% of your winning bid is due.
 Upon receipt of payment, I’ll put the Pod Pal together and then complete the hair.
 Once the hair is done, the doll is ready to be shipped.
-A copy of the shipping costs will be provided to enable you to reimburse me via PayPal.
-Once payment is made I’ll ship the doll and provide you with the tracking number.
+A quote for shipping options to your location will be provided.
+You choose the shipping option you want and then must send me the funds in Canadian currency via PayPal.
+Once payment is made I’ll ship the doll (and provide you with the tracking number, if you choose trackable shipping).
+Fair warning: Shipping from Canada is not cheap.
+Depending on where you live and how fast you want your doll, shipping can cost anywhere from $10.00 (6-8 weeks travel time, no tracking) to $50.00 or more (3-5 business days travel time, tracked).
+For example, I’ve spent $45.00 to ship to Australia; $34.00 to ship to the UK; $15.00 to ship to the United States.

 The Fine Print

-- First and foremost: Please be certain you can commit to the full commission before I get started, because it really is a lot of work. :) If you change your mind after I’ve already started I will not refund the ISK you already paid.
+- First and foremost: Please be certain you can commit to the full commission and the shipping costs before I get started, because it really is a lot of work. :) If you change your mind after I’ve already started I will not refund the ISK you already paid.

 - If for any reason I become unable to complete your Pod Pal, you’ll get all of your ISK back.